majedsamyal/majedsamyal/README.md

 ~Another~ An other Software Developer, experienced but hungry

 - 🌱 I’m currently learning Data Structure & Algorithms.
 Yes I'm late, but as they say, the next best time is now
+- 🌱 Design Patters, I know they are more subjective but with experience you can take advantage
 - 🤔 I’m working as a full time Software Developer

 ### :boy:💻 I'm working on